Home

 Ladies`Day

-Still- water fly-fishing for rainbow and brown trout is available on the clubs well-stocked reservoir
+Still water fishing for rainbows and brown trout is available on the Club`s well-stocked reservoir

 For some of our members, particularly in the winter months, the grayling proves a popular quarry with both the Ribble and Hodder holding good numbers of this often neglected fish.
 With the exception of the Aire, all our waters hold coarse fish which can provide a good excuse for a walk along the banks in winter.